agnesaz/payment-app/README.md

 Payment App

 This is a simple payment application built using Node.js and Express.js.
-The application allows users to register, select payment providers, and make payments.
-It includes both a frontend for user interaction and a backend for processing transactions.
+It allows users to register, select payment providers, and make payments.
+Although the primary focus is on backend functionalities—such as transaction processing and business logic—several frontend HTML pages have been included to enable basic user interactions

 Features
     User registration